Inspire, develop, and guide a winning organization.

 About Rob Hirschfeld: Rob Hirschfeld is CEO and co-founder of RackN, leaders in physical and hybrid DevOps software.
 He has been in the cloud and infrastructure space for nearly 15 years from working with early ESX Betas to serving four terms on the OpenStack Foundation Board and becoming an Execute at Dell.
 As a co-founder of the Digital Rebar project, Rob creating a new generation of DevOps orchestration to leverage the containers and service-oriented ops.
 He believes that the technology of running data centers and applications on cloud is just part of the bigger story.
 He trained as an Industrial Engineer and carries a passion for applying Lean and Agile process to software delivery.

-Gene Kim is a Wall Street Journal bestselling author, researcher, and multiple award-winning CTO.
-He has been studying high-performing technology organizations since 1999 and was the founder and CTO of Tripwire for 13 years.
-He is the author of six books, The Unicorn Project (2019), and co-author of the Shingo Publication Award winning Accelerate (2018), The DevOps Handbook (2016), and The Phoenix Project (2013).
-Since 2014, he has been the founder and organizer of DevOps Enterprise Summit, studying the technology transformations of large, complex organizations.
+Gene Kim has been studying high-performing technology organizations since 1999.
+He was the founder and CTO of Tripwire, Inc., an enterprise security software company, where he served for 13 years.
+His books have sold over 1 million copies—he is the WSJ bestselling author of Wiring the Winning Organization, The Unicorn Project, and co-author of The Phoenix Project, The DevOps Handbook, and the Shingo Publication Award-winning Accelerate.
+Since 2014, he has been the organizer of DevOps Enterprise Summit (now Enterprise Technology Leadership Summit), studying the technology transformations of large, complex organizations.

 No comments found